Frequently Asked Questions

 Q. Where can I purchase the nose clips, swimming caps and suits?

 A. The London Synchro Club may offer these items at different practices in the beginning of the season.
-We will be adding an on-line order form for some items soon.
 You may also find them at Sportchek or other sports stores.

 Q. Where can I get the list of synchro swimming competition dates for this season?